huihiuhuai/WaterFramesBackported/README.md

 - [WATERMeDIA](https://wwww.curseforge.com/minecraft/mc-mods/watermedia): Multimedia Support

-    Take version 2.1.8 and it does not matter that the mod is for 1.21.1
+    Take version 2.1.8, and it does not matter that the mod is for 1.21.1
 - JNA

     You will need jna and jna-platform libraries (5.10.0 for example).
 If you have a recent minecraft installation you can find these in some libraries folder.
 (These might probably be included in mod jar in newer version of the mod)

+    It should be installed in ``mods`` folder like any other mod (though the game will probably warn you that it's not a mod)

 ### Credits